natas7509/portfolio/readme.md

-## Memory Cards

-Flash card app for learning.
-Display, add and remove memory cards with questions and answers
+## Meal Finder App

+Search and generate random meals from the [themealdb.com](www.themealdb.com) API

 ## Project Specifications

-- Create flip cards using CSS
-- Create "Add new card" overlay with form
+- Display UI with form to search and button to generate
+- Connect to API and get meals
-- Display question cards and flip for answer
+- Display meals in DOM with image and hover effect
-- View prev and next cards
-- Add new cards to local storage
-- Clear all cards from local storage
+- Click on meal and see the details
+- Click on generate button and fetch & display a random meal